Automattic/wordpress-activitypub/readme.txt

 Where 'blog' is the path to the subdirectory at which your blog resides.

-= What if you are running your blog in a subdirectory, but have a different [wp_siteurl](https://wordpress.org/documentation/article/giving-wordpress-its-own-directory/)? =
+= What if you are running your blog in a subdirectory? =

-In that case you don't need the redirect, because the index.php will take care of that.
+If you are running your blog in a subdirectory, but have a different [wp_siteurl](https://wordpress.org/documentation/article/giving-wordpress-its-own-directory/), you don't need the redirect, because the index.php will take care of that.

 = Constants =